swengzju/Breasifer/index.md

 To achieve correct classification, the conventional method is often composed of three main steps: feature extraction, feature selection, and classification.
 Tese three steps need to be well-addressed separately and then integrated together.
 Extraction of discriminative features could potentially ease the latter steps of feature selection and classification.
 Nevertheless, the engineering of effective features is problem-oriented and highly depends on the quality of each intermediate result in the image processing, which often needs many passes of trial-and-error design and case-by-case user interventions [1].

-The recent advances of deep learning technology can potentially change the design paradigm of image classification.
+The recent advances in deep learning technology can potentially change the design paradigm of image classification.
+Nature recently reported a work on classification of skin cancer using deep convolutional neural networks, which demonstrated a level of competence comparable to dermatologists [2].
 Deep learning can directly uncover features from the training data without the explicit elaboration on feature extraction and selection.
-With the help of back propagation, the internal structures of neural networks get updated automatically based on the error information obtained from each iteration.
+With the help of back propagation, the internal weights of neural networks get updated automatically based on the error information obtained from each iteration.

 In this project, I investigated and compared the performances of two different deep learning architectures, namely fully connected neural network and convolutional neural network.
 Both models were implemented using python and TensorFlow on a Nvidia Tesla K80 GPU hosted by Amazon Web Services (AWS) EC2 p2.xlarge instance.